 What does the WTO do?

-The World Trade Organization (WTO) is an international institution created in 1995 that regulates trade between nations.
-A replacement for the 1947 General Agreement on Tariffs and Trade (GATT), the WTO manages the rules of international trade and ensures fair and equitable treatment for its 164 members by conducting negotiations, lowering trade barriers, and settling disputes.
+The World Trade Organization (WTO) is an international institution created in 1995.
+The WTO regulates trade between nations.
+A replacement for the 1947 General Agreement on Tariffs and Trade (GATT), the WTO manages the rules of international trade.
+The WTO seeks to ensure fair and equitable treatment for its 164 members by conducting negotiations, lowering trade barriers, and settling disputes.

 World leaders have called out the WTO in recent years, criticizing the institution responsible for creating and enforcing global trade rules.
-Some policymakers condemn the WTO’s inability to address China’s unfair economic practices, its failure to adapt to a digital world, and even its role in deepening global inequality, among other issues.
+Some policymakers condemn the WTO’s inability to address China’s unfair economic practices, its failure to adapt to a digital world, and even its role in deepening global inequality.

 The WTO now faces unprecedented criticism and significantly diminished global influence at a time when countries increasingly rely on moving goods, services, and information across borders.

-This resource breaks down the global trade system, introduces the achievements and shortcomings of its chief regulator, and considers what eliminating the WTO could mean for global order.
+This resource breaks down the global trade system.
+It introduces the achievements and shortcomings of its chief regulator, and considers what eliminating the WTO could mean for global order.

 Why do countries trade in the first place?

-Most economists also believe that free trade—that is, trade without government interference—increases the variety of goods, reduces their cost, generates job growth, and makes the world safer, as economically interdependent countries are less likely to go to war.
+Most economists also believe that free trade—that is, trade without government interference—increases the variety of goods, reduces their cost, and generates job growth.
+Furthermore, free trade makes the world safer, as economically interdependent countries are less likely to go to war.

 Learn more about international trade.

-Despite those benefits, governments still interfere in trade, whether to give domestic industries a leg up on foreign competition or to punish other countries for political reasons.
+Despite those benefits, governments still interfere in trade.
+Governments may intervene to give domestic industries a leg up on foreign competition or to punish other countries for political reasons.
 That interference can include tariffs (taxes on imports), subsidies (financial boosts to domestic industries that make products artificially cheaper), and quotas (hard limits on how much of a particular product a country can import).

 If a government erects one of those trade barriers, another government will likely retaliate so that its own domestic industries do not become disadvantaged.
 Such tit-for-tat escalations leave both countries worse off and make perfectly free trade difficult to attain.